hgeorge82/CAD-notebook/README.md

 ### Reflection
 This assignment was pretty easy except some steps which were confusing.
+There were things i've never used before, like offset and use